A fresh project named

 NAME READY STATUS RESTARTS AGE my-cluster-kafka-0 1/1 Running 0 2m my-cluster-topic-controller-4124062197-l9lq4 1/1 Running 0 1m my-cluster-zookeeper-0 1/1 Running 0 3m mysql-1-84j4w 1/1 Running 0 10m strimzi-cluster-controller-2044197322-cpmb9 1/1 Running 0 10m

-Note: Kafka depends on ZooKeeper so intermittent Kafka failures are expected as ZooKeeper might not be initialized at time of Kafka start.
+Note: Kafka depends on ZooKeeper so intermittent Kafka failures are expected as ZooKeeper might not be initialized at the time of Kafka start.

 New services are available